 Vision

 Whether we are striving for transformation in our own lives, in our communities or the world at large, it is essential that we create and focus upon a vision of the ideal we’re aiming for.
-This must be a clear and compelling vision that will both inspire us and function as a compass to guide us in our attempts at making progress.
+This must be a clear and compelling vision that will both inspire us and function as a compass to guide us in our progress.

-It is also key that the vision be both ambitious and more or less achievable.
+It is key that the vision be both ambitious and more or less achievable.
 If we know deep down that our desired outcomes are unrealistic, it will be effectively impossible for us to sustain the hope and motivation needed to realize them.
 That said, our vision may well evolve over time as we become more powerful, more resilient, resourced and confident in our abilities.

 That ideal world is, for our intents and purposes, a fantasy.
 But it is also a powerful reminder of what we hold most dearly as human animals, and what the majority of us would like to strive for, if we truly believed it were possible.
 Utopia, sadly, will always be a fantasy.
 There will always be power-hungry, unscrupulous and sociopathic people among us, and our best laid plans will continue to be upended by the vicissitudes of life, whatever form our societies may take.
 The economy will continue its eternal turbulence, and we will continue to suffer natural disasters and disease.